marcusdeangabriel/ContosoUniversity-blazor-server/README.md

-# Contoso University Blazor Server, no WebAssembly (WASM).
+# Contoso University Blazor Server, no WebAssembly

 Contoso University is a sample application that demonstrates how to use the Entity Framework Core in an ASP.NET Core Blazor server web